Asthma Occurrence Model

 Occurrence Model 1: Crude Occurrence

 In the first model, we will use data collected from the BC Ministry of Health on the incidence and prevalence of asthma in British Columbia.
-We will use this data to fit a Generalized Linear Model (GLM) to predict the incidence and prevalence of asthma based on the age, sex, and year.
+We will use this data to fit a Generalized Linear Model (GLM) to predict the incidence and prevalence of asthma based on the age, sex, and timepoint.
 However, asthma occurrence doesn’t just depend on someone’s age or sex, but it also depends on risk factors such as family history and antibiotic use during infancy.
 We will address these in the second model: Occurrence Model 2: Risk Factors.

 Datasets